Mercedes Ron

 Mercedes Ron López (born 1 June 1993) is an Argentine-born Spanish author.
 She is known for the Culpables Saga, a trilogy that became known through Wattpad.
 The first book of the trilogy, Culpa Mía, was adapted into a movie in 2023.
-The sequel, Culpa Tuya, was adapted into a movie and released on December 27, 2024.
+The sequel, Culpa Tuya, was adapted into a movie and released on 27 December 2024.
 The third and final instalment, Culpa Nuestra, was released in 2025.

-An English remake titled My Fault: London was released on Amazon Prime Video on February 13, 2025.
+An English remake titled My Fault: London was released on Amazon Prime Video on 13 February 2025.

 She currently resides in Seville, Spain.

 Early life and education

 Ron was born in Buenos Aires, Argentina.
 She fled to Spain with her family in 2001 to avoid the riots in Argentina.
 She earned a degree in Audiovisual Communication at the University of Seville.

 Writing career

 She began writing mainly on the Wattpad platform in mid-2015, where she started writing Culpa Mía.
 In 2016, she won a Wattys Awards badge.
 In March 2017, her novel Culpa Mía went on sale under the Montena seal of Penguin Random House in Barcelona.
 A few months later, her second book Culpa Tuya was released.
 In July 2018, the third and final book of the Guilty Trilogy, Culpa Nuestra, came out and was presented at the 23rd International Book Fair exhibition in Lima, Peru.
 The Guilty Trilogy was translated into French by publisher Hachette Romans in 2018.

 In 2019, she premiered Marfíl, and in October Ébano.

 As of 2025, she has over 321,000 followers on Wattpad.
 The author has over 100 million reads on Wattpad.
 She is a New York Times best-selling author, with more than three million copies sold worldwide.
+On June 26, 2026, she had signed a deal with Amazon MGM Studios to adapt literature work into television and film.